 Best Time to Visit Yellowstone National Park

-The first national park in U.S. history, Yellowstone National Park is worth a visit no matter the time of year.
-Encompassing the supervolcano known as the Yellowstone Caldera, the national park is home to one of the largest collections of hydrothermal features in the world.
-First established in 1872, Yellowstone National Park now attracts over four million visitors every year.
+Yellowstone National Park is worth a visit no matter the time of year.
+It's the first national park in U.S. history, established in 1872, and encompasses the supervolcano known as the Yellowstone Caldera.
+This dynamic landscape is home to one of the largest collections of hydrothermal features in the world.
+And this collection of geysers, fumaroles, and mud pots draws over four million visitors every year.

-The best time to go to Yellowstone National Park depends on what you want from the experience.
+The best time to go to Yellowstone National Park depends on the desired experience.
 The summer months bring beautiful 70-degree weather and extended daylight hours.
 Half of the park's annual visits also occur during these months.
 Summer visitors should expect crowded boardwalks, backed-up traffic, and difficulty with finding lodging.

-The shoulder seasons offer some respite from the crowds, making the fall and spring a good time to travel to Yellowstone.
+The shoulder seasons offer some respite from the crowds, making the fall and spring an excellent time to travel to Yellowstone.
 Visitors will want to pack warm clothes in the shoulder seasons and a rain jacket for the spring.
-The new colors in the park are well worth the travel.
+But the new colors in the park are well worth the travel.
 Between wildflowers blooming in the spring and the crisp air of autumn, spring and fall are beautiful seasons to go to Yellowstone.

 Winter also offers a magical time of year to visit Yellowstone.
 The park's many fumaroles, hot springs, and geysers are true natural beauties when covered with snow.
-Winter temperatures and few operating facilities deter many visitors to Yellowstone in the winter.
-Winter offers one of the best times to visit Yellowstone National Park to avoid the crowds.
+Although, freezing winter temperatures and few operating facilities deter some visitors to Yellowstone in the winter.
+For these reasons, winter is one of the best times to visit Yellowstone National Park to avoid the crowds.

 On This Page: